NLnetLabs/routinator/source/output-formats.rst

       validity of the ROA itself, and *chainValidity* the validity considering the validity of the certificates along the validation chain.

-      For assertions from :ref:`local exceptions
-      <doc_routinator_local_exceptions>`, *path* will provide the path of the
-      local exceptions file and, optionally, *comment* will provide the comment if given for the assertion.
+      For assertions from :doc:`local exceptions<local-exceptions>`, *path* will provide the path of the local exceptions file and, optionally, *comment* will provide the comment if given for the assertion.

       The output object also includes a member named *metadata* which provides additional information.
 Currently, this is a member *generated* which